-The All Party Parliamentary Group on Heart Disease (APPG) brings together a cross-party group of MPs and peers with an interest in the subject.
-It was inaugurated in 2015, and is chaired by Henry Smith MP.
+The All Party Parliamentary Group on Heart and Circulatory Diseases (APPG) brings together a cross-party group of MPs and peers with an interest in the subject.
+It was inaugurated in 2015, and is currently chaired by Henry Smith MP.

 The APPG’s purposes are: